wardoflores/Portfolio-Website/v3-SvelteKit-HTMX-experimental/src/routes/devlog/tarays.md

         <li>psqlxx</li>
     </ul>
 </div>
 and more but hindered by 3D Shaders.
-Realized that I was naive, needed to learn about concepts like Pointcloud, or even postGIS
+Realized that I was naive, needed to learn about concepts like Pointcloud, or even postGIS<br>

-Intranet utilize psql, and htmx for Website that consists of;
+Intranet utilize psql, and htmx for Website that consists of; <br>
 <div class="markdown-list">
     <ul>
         <li>Console</li>